They say that all good things come to those who wait.

 At rehearsals, I never saw any women – except once: Scott’s girlfriend.

 At Frank’s house, I must say that Frank’s studio was very ordered and effective.
-But upstairs, in Gail’s office, was such chaos and mess everywhere – like in The Dangerous Kitchen, with Gail who basically believed she was God’s gift to mankind.
+But upstairs, in Gail’s office, was such chaos and mess everywhere – like in The Dangerous Kitchen.

 Now I would like to say something about the music: